Search Engine Optimization

 It is focused on both optimizing content by making sure it’s optimized to rank well as well as understanding how search engine bots (e.g. Googlebot) crawl websites and index.
 A large part of Technical SEO has to do with site speed and performance, and ensuring that pages load quickly when accessed from any device or browser type (a process called rendering).

-Common Technical SEO Issues We Fix
+Common Technical SEO Issues I Fix

 An SEO audit is typically required to properly diagnose these issues.
 However, to a well-trained eye some are fairly obvious.